 - Glaucoma - anterior uveitis can slow down the fluid draining from the eye, which can raise the eye’s pressure (intraocular pressure).
 Without treatment or monitoring, this increased eye pressure can lead to glaucoma and may cause permanent sight loss.

-- Macular oedema – people with posterior or chronic uveitis can develop macular oedema, which is a build-up of fluid at the central part of the retina (called the macula), and can affect your vision.
+- Macular oedema - people with posterior or chronic uveitis can develop macular oedema, which is a build-up of fluid at the central part of the retina (called the macula) that can affect your vision.

-- Cataracts – the inflammation from the infection can lead to clouding of the eye’s lens.
+- Cataracts - inflammation can lead to clouding of the eye’s lens.

 - Posterior synechiae - the inflammation of the iris with uveitis can cause sections of the iris to stick to the eye’s lens, which is behind the iris.
 This can result in the pupil no longer looking perfectly round.
 Posterior synechiae are more likely to happen if treatment for uveitis is not started quickly.